The root causes of pride is low self-esteem, unworthiness, and insecurity.

 #1 Fear of Vulnerability.

 Vulnerability means opening up the fragile core of who we are.
 It’s the part we often want to hide because opening it up feels like risking judgment, rejection, or deep pain.
-To protect ourselves, we put on masks like success, control, humor, intelligence, or even spiritual language—using these to appear strong and keep others from seeing our true, vulnerable selves.
+To protect ourselves, we cover what we want to hide with success, control, clothes, humor, intelligence, spiritual language, and even clothes (like Adam and Eve) —anything that makes us appear strong and keeps others from seeing our true selves.

 #2 Lack of Safety

-In these unsafe environments, we begin to harden.
-We stay on guard—ready for battle, even when no one is fighting us.
-Over time, this self-protection can turn into pride: a refusal to let others in or risk being hurt again.
+When we are repeatedly hurt or judged in unsafe environments, we begin to learn this protective behavior.
+We stay on guard—ready for battle even when no one is fighting—and over time, this self-protection becomes pride: a refusal to let others in or risk being vulnerable again.

 That’s why it’s so important to guard your heart—not by shutting everyone out, but by choosing to surround yourself with safe, trustworthy people.
 Only then can your heart begin to heal and your defenses slowly come down.
 “Above all else, guard your heart, for everything you do flows from it.” — Proverbs 4:23